islami00/chocolate-front-end/auth-server/README.md

 With that, the server should be ready for use.

+# Notes on implemented parts

+Only username/password signup/signin were implemented, and csrf policies require a https connection for testing. hence why the effects of login are not seen in the video.
+Same goes for the gallery page whose designs were completed and showcased although data hasn't been wired up to it.

 ## Further resources and notes:

 1. Reference implementation 1 - [Hackathon starter](https://github.com/sahat/hackathon-starter)